Freddie Freeman Player Props: Dodgers vs. Mets

-Freddie Freeman is back in action for the Los Angeles Dodgers against Justin Verlander and the New York MetsJuly 14 at 7:10 PM ET.
+On Saturday, Freddie Freeman (.659 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:15 PM ET.

-He is back in action for the first time since July 8, when he went 2-for-4 with a double, a home run and three RBI against the Angels.
+In his last game he had a one-hit performance (1-for-3) against the Mets.

 Freddie Freeman Game Info & Props vs. the Mets